jasukej/SPARKFraudModel/README.md

 ### Bolt UBC 2024 Case Comp
 #### Team Unbeatabolt ⚡️

-Data-driven insights related to banking fraud through exploratory data analysis and predictive model to predict credit card fraud.
+Notebooks are comprised of:
+* Exploratory data analysis on given datasets of credit card transactions.
+* Predictive ML model to forecast credit card fraud and corresponding performance report.

+Made as part of BOLT UBC's 2024 Bootcamp.

 Load using Jupyter Notebook or Google Collab.